How Much Does a Car Accident Lawyer Cost in Georgia?

 Your Net Recovery$51,167

 In this example, the client takes home over $51,000 from a $100,000 settlement.
 The exact breakdown in your case will depend on your fee agreement, case expenses, and any medical liens.
 Your attorney should provide a detailed settlement statement showing every deduction.
+Want to estimate the total value of your claim?
+Try our free settlement calculator.

 Note: This example is for illustrative purposes only.
 Every case is different.
 Medical liens, case expenses, and fee percentages vary.